rashwinr/WISE/README.md

-# wearable-jacket
+# Wearable Inertial Sensors for Exergames

-We are creating a wearable jacket for arm rehabilitation of stroke patients.
+We are creating a wearable IMUs for ROM (range of motion) assessment and arm rehabilitation of stroke patients.

 Data: The data folder consists of data sets saved from the IMU.
 Arduino: All scripts relevant to the jacket are placed here.